Be Careful with My Heart: Ratings

 The drama's pilot episode garnered a 15.2% nationwide rating, considerably high for a 'morning' drama, and dominated its competitor, GMA Network's Chef Boy Logro: Kusina Master which got 8.8% according to data released by Kantar Media.
 Be Careful with My Heart premiered strongly on July 9, 2012, on the pre-noontime block, and ended in 2014 with a final rating of 19.6%.
 Be Careful With My Hearts ratings peaked during one of its airings in January 2013, reaching 31.3% nationwide rating, marking the all-time highest rating on daytime Philippine television by any non-sports or non-live show.

+Awards and nominations

+As one of ABS-CBN's most successful and groundbreaking daytime series, it earned many awards from major local award-giving bodies—such as the Anak TV Seal Awards, Box Office Entertainment Awards, Catholic Mass Media Awards, Gawad Tanglaw Awards, Golden Dove Awards, and PMPC Star Awards for Television, winning categories like Best Drama Series and acting accolades for its lead stars Jodi Sta.
+Maria and Richard Yap.
+It was also recognized internationally, winning honors at events like the Vietnam Green Star Awards.